weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_01_Lab01_Ex1_Create_Connectors.md

 # Module 1 – Lab 1 – Lab Introduction

-Adatum Corporation runs their legacy applications (such as Microsoft Exchange) in an on-premises deployment.
+Adatum Corporation runs their legacy applications (such as Microsoft Exchange Server 2019) in an on-premises deployment.
 However, they recently subscribed to Microsoft 365, thereby creating a hybrid deployment in which they must synchronize their on-premises and cloud deployments.

 Throughout the labs in this course, you will take on the persona of Holly Dickson, Adatum's Messaging Administrator.
 You have been tasked with integrating Adatum's on-premises Exchange environment with Microsoft 365 and Exchange Online.
 Adatum's project team has decided to implement Microsoft 365 in a pilot project that will not only provide them with experience using the product, but also enable them to match their messaging requirements with the Microsoft 365 feature set.